Updated on 02/28/2024

 Catedral Basílica del Sagrario y San Miguel de Santa Marta – Santa Marta

-With a beautiful white facade and a Romanesque Renaissance architectural style, we find one of the most important religious structures in Santa Marta.
+With a beautiful white facade and a Romanesque Renaissance architectural style, we find one of the most important religious structures in Santa Marta, among the many churches in Colombia.

-The construction of this cathedral began in 1766 and is characterized by a huge and imposing tower with a bell tower.
-Inside the structure, we can find various interesting sights, for example, the tomb and monument of Don Rodrigo de Bastidas, who founded Santa Marta.
+Builders started the construction of this cathedral in 1766 and it has a huge and imposing tower with a bell tower.
+Inside the structure, we can see various interesting sights, for example, the tomb and monument of Don Rodrigo de Bastidas, who founded Santa Marta.

 The Cathedral Basilica is also known for housing the remains of Simón Bolívar.
 He is considered the liberator of several Latin American nations.
 The body was here from 1830 to 1842 and was then transferred to its birthplace, Venezuela.